avalon60/OraTAPI/README.md

 ## Features & Limitations
 ### Features
+OraTAPI is a versatile tool that offers the following configurable options:

-- **Metadata-Driven**: Automatically generates PL/SQL APIs using Oracle database metadata.
+- **Metadata-Driven**: Automatically generates PL/SQL APIs based on Oracle database metadata.
-- **Customisable APIs**: Define API names, signatures, and behaviour through a configuration file.
+- **Customisable APIs**: Allows you to define API names, signatures, and behaviors through a configuration file.
-- **Table Triggers**: Generates customisable table level trigger code.
+- **Table Triggers**: Generates customisable table-level trigger code.
-- **Views**: Generates view DDL scripts.
+- **View Generation**: Automatically generates view DDL scripts.
-- **Template-Based**: Generated code is largely template based, with example templates supplied, offering an extra customisation capabilities.
+- **Template-Based Customisation**: Code generation is largely template-driven, with example templates provided, offering extensive customization capabilities.
-- **Optimistic Locking Support**: Includes support for concurrency control "row version" columns, used for optimistic locking implementation.
+- **Optimistic Locking Support**: Supports concurrency control with "row version" columns for implementing optimistic locking.
-- **Support for PLSQL Logger**: Easy integration with the [PLSQL logging utility](https://github.com/OraOpenSource/Logger).
-This includes a mechanism to control which columns should be block-listed form being logged.
+- **PL/SQL Logger Integration**: Easily integrates with the PL/SQL Logger utility, including mechanisms to blocklist specific columns from being logged.
-- **Fine Grained Control**: Fine grained control over which tables should have which components generated.
+- **Fine-Grained Control**: Provides detailed control over which components are generated for specific tables.
-- **Column-Specific Logic**: Exclude auto-maintained columns (e.g. maintained by triggers) from API interface, and manage column defaults efficiently.
+- **Auto-Maintained Column Support**: Offers a flexible solution for managing auto-maintained columns, either through generated triggers or configurable column expressions.
-- **Directory Configuration**: Output files are neatly organised into staging directories for easy deployment.
+- **Organised Output**: Output files are neatly arranged in staging directories for streamlined deployment.
-- **Error Handling**: Configurable behaviour for missing tables (skip or stop processing).
+- **Error Handling**: Configurable behavior for handling missing tables, with options to skip or halt processing.
-- **Connection Manager**: Includes a connection manager (similar to named connections in SQLcl), allowing credentials to be transparently, and securely stored locally.
+- **Connection Manager**: Includes a connection manager (similar to named connections in SQLcl), allowing credentials to be securely stored and used transparently.

 ### Limitations
 - As of this release, database connections are basic - cloud wallets are not supported.